 Excel stores fraction values as decimals in number format by default.
 But sometimes we may need to represent it as a stacked fraction for different purposes.
 So in this article, I’ll show 5 useful ways to add a stacked fraction in Excel.

-5 Ways to Add a Stacked Fraction in Excel
+How to Add a Stacked Fraction in Excel: 5 Ways

 First, get introduced to our dataset that represents some Engineering Nut’s names and diameters in inches.